mward19/ImageAI/segmentation/README.md

  - In the folder in which the original .mrc file came from, call `to_julia SegData/[mysegmentation.mha]` to convert the .mha segmentation data to a Julia array, which is saved in a `.jld2` (JLD2) file.

+# Using the Mac
+ - Sign in with the "Matthew Ward" account.

+ - The tomogram segmentation stuff is in `~/Documents/Segmentation/tomogram_seg`.

+ - Download new tomograms to `raw_tomograms` (for now. this is not strictly necessary).
+   Rename and organize them as described in the Organizing Files for Segmentation section of this document.